Double Your Bun - The Case for Adopting a Bonded Pair Instead of a Single Rabbit

 National Pet Vaccination Month

 March is National Pet Vaccination Month!
 Is it time for your rabbit’s annual RHDV2 vaccine?
 If you live in the San Francisco Bay Area, get your rabbit vaccinated at House Rabbit Society!
-We’re continuing to offer our monthly low-cost RHDV2 vaccination clinics at our facility in Richmond, California.

 National Pet Poison Prevention Week